Updated constraints on axion-like particles from temporal information in supernova SN1987A gamma-ray data: Summary and outlook

 \section{Summary and outlook}

 We revise the limits on the ALP-photon coupling from ALPs emitted during supernova SN1987A, finding that temporal information can improve the limit from ALP conversions by a factor of~1.4.
-A similar improvement for ALP decays is not possible since the photons from early ALP decays, when the emission time is relevant, are absorbed in the envelope of SN1987A.
-In the remaining parameter space, the photon signal becomes stretched out, making it is mostly flat during the first few minutes after SN1987A.
-Still, we generalise the signal prediction from ALP decays to arbitrary emission and decay times while making both analytical and numerical progress in evaluating the associated integrals.
+A similar improvement for ALP decays is not possible since the photons from early ALP decays are absorbed in the envelope of SN1987A.
+For later decays, the timing information is irrelevant as the photon signal becomes stretched out, meaning that it is essentially flat during the first few minutes after the arrival of the first neutrino.

+Still, we generalise the signal prediction from ALP decays to arbitrary emission and decay times, while making both analytical and numerical progress in evaluating the associated integrals.
 Regardless of the strength of the limits, our updated likelihood approach is more realistic and complete than previous approaches, thanks to the inclusion of a background model, one additional energy bin and temporal information in a Poisson likelihood.

 The digitised Solar Maximum Mission data for our updated likelihood and the Python/\cpp code for computing the signal prediction are publicly available on Github at \url{https://github.com/sebhoof/snax}.